CraigThomasson/project-one-repo/README.md

 <img src="documentation/sample.PNG" width="450" height="250" alt="image of sample section of the web site">

+The samples in this section are easy for the user to find and of brief descriptions to give the user some context.
  * This section contains two audio players with samples of the narrators work.
  * The samples section is the reason I chose to change to a one page style website as it made more sense to have the samples easily accessible to the user.
 * The audio players do not auto play when the site loads and can be controlled by the user.